 - Heat a large nonstick skillet.
 Swirl in the oil, then add the garlic.
 Sauté until fragrant, about 30 seconds.
 Add the tomatoes, mushrooms, frying peppers, parsley, and another grinding of the pepper; cook over medium-low heat until the sauce is bubbling but not yet thickened.
 Remove from the heat.
 (The sauce can be made up to 3 days ahead at this point; just transfer to an airtight container and refrigerate.)

-- Spread 1/2 cup of the sauce evenly over the bottom of the baking dish.
-Cover with 1 or 2 lasagna noodles (depending on the size you are using); top with one-fourth of the eggplant and zucchini slices, then top with another 1/2 cup of the sauce.
+- Spread 1⁄2 cup of the sauce evenly over the bottom of the baking dish.
+Cover with 1 or 2 lasagna noodles (depending on the size you are using); top with one-fourth of the eggplant and zucchini slices, then top with another 1⁄2 cup of the sauce.
 Sprinkle with 1 tablespoon of the Parmesan cheese.
 Repeat the procedure to make 4 more layers, ending with a layer of noodles topped with sauce.
 If any sauce remains, pour it on the top and around the edges of the lasagna.
-Be sure to use all the sauce (it’s needed to cook the noodles).
 Press down gently on the lasagna with a spatula to help the noodles absorb the sauce; the lasagna will compact as it cooks.

 - Cover with foil and bake until bubbling, about 35 minutes.
 Remove the foil and continue baking until all the sauce has been absorbed, about 10–15 minutes.
 Yields 2 cups per serving.